 The weather has been unpredictable over the years, we have had sunshine, rain, wind or snow and sometimes all of those at the same time although The Spring Sixty has never been about good weather, its about seeing if your winter training has worked or kicking off your leisure season, either way setting your goals and expectations for the year ahead!

 This year registration for all riders will be ONLINE ONLY.
 Early Bird Entry now open at £15 this has been capped at 200 and then full price at £20 for remaining time.
-Tickets available via Eventmaster by clicking on the tickets tab on the events page (there will be no registration on the day though you will have to collect wristband for food & medal etc).
+Tickets available via Eventbrite by clicking on the tickets tab on the events page (there will be no registration on the day though you will have to collect wristband for food & buff etc).
 Get your skates on click below and get booked!

 For further information keep an eye on the Camlough Cycling Club Facebook Page

 First off “It’s not a race”.
 You’ll hear this said during the riders’ briefing at the start, followed by a smattering of glove muffled sniggers because, as with any sporting event, some people always treat them as a race and everyone knows that.

 On a more serious note though, a Sportive is not a race, it is a leisure bike ride over the a specified route sometimes two specified routes and you can ride at whatever pace suits you best, so there is no need to feel under any pressure even if you have not been riding a bike that long.
 You can feel free to time yourself or your friends if that gives you a bit of extra interest on the day.